codetony25/productive-coding-tips/presentation.md

 - show some html examples of making a lists with links
     - show quick divs with .className or #idName
-    - "ul>li.className*5"
+    - "ul>li.my-class*5"
     -
 - show how easy it is to remember css emmet
-    - explain that you don't really need to remember by demonstrating mt10px or pb50px
+    - explain that you don't really need to remember by demonstrating ```mt10px or pb50px or dib or tac```
     - test everyone to see if they can guess display inline-block;
     - "ul#nav>li.item$*4>{Item $}"

---- Talk about how they can check how productive they are using the IDE ---
+> Talk about how they can check how productive they are using the IDE

 ## Productivity Guide